lebesnec/Poker-Director/README.md

 You can install from the Play Store here : https://play.google.com/store/apps/details?id=poker.tm

+The support forum for the users on Google Groups : https://groups.google.com/forum/#!forum/poker-director (not in use anymore).

-The app has not been updated since a long time so you will probably have some problem with the lastest Android Version.
+The app has not been updated since a long time so you will probably have some problem with the lastest Android version.

-I don't have the time to update this app anymore, so I just put the source code here if anyone want to use it.
+Since I don't have the time to update the app anymore, I have open sourced Poker Director.
+If you have the time and will to continue to improve the app, please leave a message !

+regards,
+Christophe